Jean Chaussivert: Academic career

 Government of New South Wales in Australia for a biological method to eliminate rabbits.

 Chaussivert taught a wide range of courses in French studies, including postgraduate seminars on the French moralists, the French novel, and political theatre.

 Personal life

-He married Nola in 1958.
-They have three sons.
+In 1958 he married Nola Geraldine Margetts (1931–2019), a New Zealand citizen, in Turriff, Aberdeenshire, Scotland.
+They had three sons.